This tool will help you:

 The Court of Appeal held that sleep-in shifts do not count as "time work" for the purposes of the national minimum wage legislation.

-Ms Tomlinson-Blake, supported by Unison, is seeking leave to appeal the Court of Appeal's decision to the Supreme Court.
+The Supreme Court has granted Ms Tomlinson-Blake, supported by Unison, leave to appeal the Court of Appeal's decision to the Supreme Court.

 whistleblowing | protected disclosure | automatic unfair dismissal